mennylevinski/read_metadata/README.md

 ## 📝 EXE Metadata Reader (Windows)

-A simple Python tool that extracts version and metadata information from any Windows `.exe` file.
+A simple Python tool that extracts version and metadata information from any Windows `.exe` file.<br>
 It uses win32api (from pywin32) to read the embedded version info and displays fields like:

 - Company Name